vamsikalagaturu/robot-manipulation/README.md

 - The configuration for the forward kinematics is defined in the `config/forward_kinematics.yaml` file.

 1. Chain links
-    - The chain links are defined in the `chain_links` parameter.
-The `chain_links` parameter takes two strings as input.
+    - The `chain_links` parameter takes two strings as input.
 The `KDL::Chain` is created between the first and second link based on the URDF file.

 2. Joint angles
     - The `joint_angles` parameter takes a list of joint angles as input for each joint defined in the `joint_names`.
 The joint angles are in radians.